-The cluster manager and lead school principal maintain regular communication with host schools/kura and, in collaboration with the Ministry's local property advisor, regularly review the third-party Property Occupancy Document (POD) to ensure it continues to meet the needs of the RTLB service and the host school.

-Where possible, the host school/kura invites the RTLB in teacher professional learning and development at the school.
+The cluster manager and lead school principal maintain regular communication with host schools/kura and, in collaboration with the Ministry's local property advisor, from time to time may review the third-party Property Occupancy Document (POD) to ensure it continues to meet the needs of the RTLB service and the host school.
+Where possible, the host school/kura invites the RTLB to participate in teacher professional learning and development at the school.

-Additional property information can be found here:
+Additional property information can be found here.